 For EAC renewal, also include:

-Send the staff member's completed application package, to the DOS.
+|2.1||The staff member's completed application package, to the State Department.|

+Note: The State Department takes approximately 18 weeks to process the request and send the dependent's work permit.
 The Bank Group has no control over the duration of the process.
 There is no provision for 'urgent' applications and no tracking facility.

 Collect the EAC from HR Operations.

-Retain copies of EAC cards, in case the original is lost or misplaced.
+Note: Retain copies of EAC cards, in case the original is lost or misplaced.

 Pay U.S. federal, state, and local—if applicable—income tax on all earnings.
 Proof of previous tax return is a requirement to renew EAC.

-The Bank Group will not assist G4 staff or their dependents with tax issues or questions.
+Note: The Bank Group will not assist G4 staff or their dependents with tax issues or questions.